This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Yes, chickens can eat pears as a nutrient rich treat.
 Pears are safe for chickens to eat whole, raw, cooked.
 The entire pear is safe to eat (except the pit), flesh, skin, seeds, and stem, so no worries about accidentally feeding your chickens something dangerous.

-In fact, not only will they find it delicious, but it is also nutritious for them too.
+Yes, pears are safe for chicken.
+And, they love to eat them.
 Healthy treats are an important part of keeping healthy chickens and should be incorporated into their diet.
 You can feed them treats during their routine health checks.

-Much like when chickens eat oranges and other fruits, pears area also high in sugar content.
+Much like when chickens eat oranges, chickens eat nectarines, when chickens eat raisins, and when chickens eat peaches, you need to be cautious about how much you feed.
 Due to the sugar content, you will only want to feed about one pear per five chickens and between two and four times a week.

 Can Chickens eat pear skins?